data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 whole country.

-In the book *Thinking Fast and Slow*, @kahneman2011 discusses the importance of learning from larger populations, a context he refers to as the base rate.
+In the book *Thinking Fast and Slow*, @kahneman2011 discusses the importance of learning from larger populations, a context he refers to as the "base rate".
 The base rate fallacy is the tendency to only focus on conclusions we can draw from immediately available information.
 It's the difference between computing how often a student at one school is identified for special education services (student-level data) and how often students are identified for special educations services nationally (base rate data).
-We can use aggregate data to combat the baserate fallacy by putting what we learn from local student data in the context of surrounding populations.
+We can use aggregate data to combat the base rate fallacy by putting what we learn from local student data in the context of surrounding populations.

 For example, consider an analysis of student-level data in a school district over time.
-Student-level data allows us to ask questions about our local
-population: One such question is: Are the rates of special education identification for male students different from other gender identities *in our district*?
+Student-level data allows us to ask questions about our local population.
+One such question is, "Are the rates of special education identification for male students different from other gender identities *in our district*?"
 This style of question looks *inward* at your own educational system.

 Taking a cue from Kahneman, we should also ask what this pattern looks like in other states or in the country.
-Aggregate data allows us to ask questions about a larger population: One such question is Are the rates of special education identification for male students different from other gender identities *in the United States*?
+Aggregate data allows us to ask questions about a larger population.
+One such question is, "Are the rates of special education identification for male students different from other gender identities *in the United States*?"
 This style of question looks for answers *outside* your own educational system.
-The combination of the two lines of inquiry are powerful way to generate new knowledge about the student experience.
+The combination of the two lines of inquiry is a powerful way to generate new knowledge about the student experience.

 So education data scientists should not despair in situations where they cannot access student-level data.
-Aggregate data is a powerful way to learn from state level or national level data when a data sharing agreement for student-level data is not possible.
+Aggregate data is a powerful way to learn from state-level or national-level data when a data sharing agreement for student-level data is not possible.
 In situations where student-level data *is* available, including aggregate data is an excellent way to combat the base rate fallacy.